Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

 If you end up having a bad reactive episode with your dog, limit walks and exposure for the next few days and increase mental activities at home to help your dog stabilize before going back out there.

-Finding Balance—For Your Dog, Your Community, and Yourself
+Finding Balance for Your Reactive Dog, Your Community, and Yourself

 At the end of the day, your dog is a living being, not a programmed machine.
 They will have reactions, and that’s okay.
-The goal isn’t no reactions—it’s progress.
+The goal isn’t zero reactions.
+It’s progress toward a stable emotional baseline where their reactions stay manageable and don’t put anyone at risk.

-With empathy, patience, and the right training, you can help your dog develop reactions and behaviors that are appropriate for the world they live in.
-That way you keep them safe, you keep your community safe, and you make life together so much more enjoyable.
+With empathy, patience, and the right approach, you can help your reactive dog develop responses that work for the world they live in.
+That keeps them safe, keeps your community safe, and makes life together so much more enjoyable.